WickedWizard3588/PC-Setup/README.md

 `PC-Setup` is a script which reinstalls all your Windows 10 apps using Chocolatey, the Package Manager for Windows.
 You just need to download and unzip this repo, rename the `config.example.bat` to `config.bat`, fill it, and run your `install.bat` file.
 Also, make sure that the app you are trying to install is available [here](https://community.chocolatey.org/packages).

-**Disclaimer:** This app indirectly modifies your PC's Registry which can be harmful.
+**Disclaimer:** This app directly modifies your PC's Registry which can be harmful.
 Fortunately, we create a System Restore Point just before we start, so that we can revert back easily.

 This script also sets your BSOD (Blue Screen of Death) Dump Files to the `MiniDump` (by default) option, so its easy for you to debug and fix them ;)